mattermost/docs/source/scale/scaling-for-enterprise.rst

 At a high level, each deployment size was fixed (Mattermost server node count/sizing, database reader/writer count/sizing), and unbounded tests were used to report the maximum numbers of concurrent users the deployment can support.
 Each test included populated PostgreSQL v14 databases and a post table history of 100 million posts, ~3000 users, 20 teams, and ~720000 channels to provide a test simulation of a production Mattermost deployment.

 Tests were defined by configuration of the actions executed by each simulated user (and the frequency of these actions) where the coordinator metrics define a health system under load.
-Tests were performed using the Mattermost v8.1 extended support release (ESR).
-Elasticsearch and job servers weren't used.
+Tests were performed using the Mattermost v9.5 extended support release (ESR).
+Job servers weren't used.
 All tests had an NGINX proxy running in front of them.

 Full testing methodology, configuration, and setup is available.
 Visit the `Mattermost Community <https://community.mattermost.com/>`_ and join the `Developers: Performance channel <https://community.mattermost.com/core/channels/developers-performance>`_ for details.